CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 **Group Resource requirements**

 - [National Provider Identity (NPI)](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/) for the practitioner that patients will be attributed to
 - The DPC ID of the patient(s) that are members of the group.
 This value is the alphanumeric DPC ID of the Patient Resource in DPC.
-It is a UUID

 ### Steps to create a Group Resource